 Chicago-Kent offers a two-semester sequence in trial advocacy taught by judges and practitioners with extensive trial experience.
 In the first semester, students practice jury selection, opening statements, direct examination, cross-examination, and closing arguments, and they conduct at least two full trials.
 In the second semester, students learn strategic trial techniques and conduct at least four full trials.

 An advanced course in litigation technology ensures students are prepared to use computer technology in the courtroom, a critical aspect of contemporary trial practice.

-All candidates must take the LSAT and register with the LSAC Credential Assembly Service.
+All candidates must take either the LSAT or the GRE and register with the LSAC Credential Assembly Service.
 For additional information on admission requirements, potential students should contact the law school admissions office at 312.906.5020 or visit the Chicago-Kent admissions website at kentlaw.iit.edu.

 With Stuart School of Business

 With University of Illinois at Chicago